Your Success Is Our Priority

-Students who have completed an associate’s degree may enter with junior standing.
-However, depending on intended major and previous program of study, it may not be possible to complete a bachelor’s degree in two years.
+- If you have completed an associate’s degree, you may enter with junior standing.
+However, depending on your intended major and previous program of study, it may take longer than two years to complete your bachelor’s degree.
+We will work with you to figure this out and to plan your academic and professional strategy.

-Transfer students must spend a minimum of two years in residence at the Colleges.
+- Transfer students must spend a minimum of two years in residence at Hobart and William Smith.

 - Final high school transcript